-In spite of all the legal and financial expense, castles will continue to draw people to them, whether they happen to be driving by on a scenic byway or making a planned stop.
-Many owners don't live on site, but instead charge tourists for tours.
+In spite of all the legal and financial expenses, castles will continue to draw people to them, whether they happen to be driving by on a scenic byway or making a planned stop.
+Many owners don't live on-site, but instead, charge tourists for tours.
 Others have turned their properties into bed and breakfasts, or offer their gardens or great halls for destination weddings.
 This brings in income for owners and provides great motivation to keep the property in good shape.

 Many Irish Castles for Sale